Sudden Neuropsychiatric Symptoms in Adults: What Causes Them?

 - Physiologic or psychological stress

-Is This the Same as Typical Psychiatric Conditions?
+Is This Different From a Typical Psychiatric Condition?

-Some adults experience sudden onset of obsessive-compulsive symptoms, including intrusive thoughts or compulsive behaviors.
+Yes.
+Some adults experience the sudden onset or rapid worsening of obsessive-compulsive symptoms, including intrusive thoughts, repetitive behaviors, checking, contamination fears, or an urgent need to perform rituals.

 However, OCD is not always the dominant feature.
-Many patients present with a broader mix of symptoms affecting mood, cognition, and behavior.
+Some patients develop a broader combination of changes involving mood, sleep, cognition, sensory tolerance, and behavior.

 When Should Sudden Symptoms Raise Concern?